giorgtarkha/psnprofiles-guide-scraper/README.md

 ```
 Sorting applied by default if Makefile is used is:
-'difficulty', 'platinum_rarity', 'time_needed', 'views' (All in ascending order)
+'difficulty', 'platinum_rarity', 'time_needed', 'views' (All in ascending order).

 > make
 runs the script and puts output in every format in same directory as the makefile.